duongphuongleo/SPRING-semester2-Jan2026---April2026-/README.md

     - Lump Sump contract: a set price set by contractor for the contract's define scope of work
       - may have some unit price items
       - Monthly payment: based on % work progress
-      - Example: getting a raise, eating out once a month for a year, do basic math to estimate how much it's going cost
-        - Go out to eat, then tap to pay
+      - Example: eating out once a month -> Go out to eat, then pay

   👉 Holdback: 10% money holdback by the Owner, in case the project is not complete by contractor